Back to Blog

 Unfortunately, that's not how the banks see it.

 Typically, banks apply a 3-5% repayment rate to your total credit card limit (not balance).
-So a $10,000 card could reduce your borrowing power as if you’re paying $300–$500 per month in debt repayments—even if you never actually use the card.
+This means a $10,000 card could reduce borrowing power as if you're paying $300–$500 per month in debt repayments-even if you never actually use the card.

 Minimum Payments and the Misconception